 The Federal Highway Administration (FHWA) is seeking grant proposals for National Scenic Byways Program funding consideration for FY 2009.
 SAFETEA-LU authorized up to $43.5 million for this fiscal year.
 FHWA has decided to continue to be more strategic in its grant awards process by targeting its resources toward projects that provide the greatest benefits.
 FHWA invites the application of large-scale, high-cost projects that provide strategic benefits to the byway and the byway traveler.
 Applications are due to FHWA division offices by March 13, 2009.

 Memorandum of Understanding to Promote Public Health and Recreation

 The Departments of Health and Human Services, Agriculture, Interior, Army, and Transportation signed a Memorandum of Understanding to Promote Public Health and Recreation (HTML / PDF 54 KB).
 This MOU establishes a general framework to promote uses and benefits of the Nation's public lands and water resources to enhance the physical and mental health and well being of all Americans, through sound nutrition, physical activity, and recreation in America's great outdoors.
-See Related Links to recreation resources and TE Resources for transportation links.
+See Related Links to recreation resources and TAP Resources for transportation links.

 National Park Service Conservation and Recreation Newsletter

 The National Park Service has a monthly Conservation and Recreation Newsletter.

 Conferences and Calendars

 2009 Trailbuilders Conference

 The Professional Trailbuilders Association released a newsletter to inform the public about the 2009 Trailbuilders Conference, to be held March 15-20, 2009, in Asheville NC.
 See http://archive.constantcontact.com/fs057/1101517566435/archive/1102342399142.html.
 See more information at www.trailbuilders.org.